Logotype for Stellantis N V

 • H2 2025 saw a return to top-line growth, with net revenues up 10% year-over-year and shipment increases across all regions, especially in North America and Europe.

-• Major investments and product launches, including 10+ new vehicles and a focus on quality improvements, underpin the growth strategy for 2026.
+• Major investments and product launches, including over 10 new vehicles and a focus on ICE, BEV, and hybrid powertrains, are expected to drive growth.

 Financial highlights

-• Consolidated shipments reached 5.5 million units, up 1% year-over-year, with growth in most major regions but declines in Enlarged Europe.
+• Consolidated shipments reached 5.5 million units, up 1% year-over-year, with growth in South America, North America, and Middle East & Africa, offset by declines in Europe.

 • Net revenues for 2025 were €153.5 billion, down 2% year-over-year, mainly due to FX headwinds and H1 pricing declines.

-• Industrial free cash flow was negative €4.5 billion for the year, but H2 showed a 50% sequential and 73% year-over-year improvement.
+• Industrial free cash flow was negative €4.5 billion for the year, but H2 showed a 73% year-over-year improvement.

 Outlook and guidance

-• 2026 guidance targets a mid-single-digit percent increase in net revenues, low-single-digit AOI margin, and improved industrial free cash flows, with positive free cash flow expected in 2027.
+• 2026 guidance targets a mid-single-digit percentage increase in net revenues, low-single-digit AOI margin, and improved industrial free cash flows, with positive free cash flow expected in 2027.

 • Sequential improvements anticipated from H1 to H2 2026.